Dariastep/Lamo-hiking-app-capstone-project/README.md

 - Real-time weather of the route
 - Implemented map
 - Route creation, editing and deleting (only for authorized users, who created this route)
-- Route Wishlist: Users can add routes to their wishlist (only for authorized users)
+- Route Wishlist: users can add routes to their wishlist (only for authorized users)
-- Authorization with Google or Github
+- Authorization with Google and Github

 ### Demo
  You can find the hosted version on [Vercel](https://lamo-hiking-app.vercel.app).